 Students matriculate into the four-year program through SoE then automatically transfer to SEBS for their junior and senior year.
-The B.S. degree program is accredited by the Accreditation Board for Engineering and Technology (ABET) as an environmental engineering program.
+The Bachelor of Science program in Environmental Engineering is accredited by the Engineering Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Environmental Engineering.
 The program prepares graduates for taking the Fundamental of Engineering (FE) examination pursuant to becoming a licensed professional engineer (PE).